Why It Works

 In a medium bowl, toss cabbage with vinegar and season with salt.

 In each pita pocket, smear 3 tablespoons (45ml) of hummus in an even layer.
 Layer 2 to 3 slices fried eggplant on top of each.
 Drizzle each with 1 tablespoon (15ml) tahini sauce, then top with sliced eggs, Israeli pickles, and remaining tahini sauce.
-Spoon some of the Israeli salad into each pita, drizzle with amba, and serve.
+Spoon some of the Israeli salad and seasoned cabbage into each pita, drizzle with amba, and serve.

 Amba, a sauce made from pickled mango, and Israeli pickles, which are spicier and more tart than American bread-and-butter pickles, are available from international and Israeli grocers and online.